Future-Proof Your Human Resources Career: Highest Paying HR Functions

 Updated March 3, 2022

 The Highest Paying HR Functions

-If you are considering a career in Human Resources (or want to expand your skills), read through these 5 high-paying HR functions.
-These jobs are currently in demand.
-And the outlook is promising for many years to come.
+If you are considering a career in Human Resources (or want to expand your skills), check out these high-paying HR specialties These jobs are currently in demand.
+Furthermore, the outlook is promising for many years to come.

 1. International Human Resources Associate

 Median Salary: $62,400 Source: Business Research Guide